210119-ROC/demos/week2/README.md

 *You will be asked the following questions in QC/interviews on Wednesday February 3rd.*
 <br>

 1. Explain what SQL is.
-What are some SQL databases?
+What are some SQL databases? *What is an RDBMS*?

 2. Draw a simple ERD for modeling Students and Classes